Blog | How to choose your peer leaders

 - In Phillip’s Group, the young people can write a short letter to apply for the role explaining why they think they would be a good peer leader.

+Each section and each young person will be different, so there isn’t one approach that fits all - you could even try rotating methods.
 You can find more information on peer leadership and how to support your young people, here.